 Our constitution puts our social mission first, and defines control as resting with our workers.
 The people building Loomio are the ones who decide how best to steward it.
 The investors we’re working with support this approach, and understand that being a worker-owned co-op is a big part of Loomio’s promise.

 This type of investment mechanism isn’t only applicable to cooperatives, though; it can be used in conventional company structures too.
 We’d love more startups to look into RPS as a possibility for their capital raising.

 Within two months, we brought together a small group of deeply values-aligned investors, some individual and some institutional, raising a total of US$450,000 ($NZ650,000).

 Our lead investor is Sopoong Ventures, a social venture fund based in Seoul, South Korea.
 The name Sopoong refers to the ‘Social Power of Networked Groups’.
 They’re the perfect partner for us, driven by the same vision and values.
 Each and every one of our investors is involved because they believe in Loomio’s impact mission and want to see it thrive.
-They have been an amazing addition to the team, providing much more than just money.

 Finding an ethical financing mechanism has transformed what we're able to achieve.
 We’re quickly building a robust organisation that is going to take us from an early startup phase into a proactive growth phase.
 From the moment we signed the agreement, it’s felt like everyone on the team could take a deep breath and look out to the horizon.